 North vs. South: Where are your customers located?

 If you want to serve customers primarily in Northern China (Heilongjiang, Jilin, Liaoning, Inner Mongolia, Hebei, Henan, Shandong, and Shanxi provinces, along with the municipalities of Beijing and Tianjin), China Unicom will typically have the best coverage and lowest latency.

 On the other hand, if you want to serve customers primarily in Southern China, China Telecom will generally be the best choice for performance.

 China Mobile may also be a good choice, especially for the southern provinces.

-You’re most likely to find highly rated, carrier neutral data centers in Tier I cities (Beijing, Shanghai, Guangzhou and Shenzhen).
-However, they generally command a 30-50% price premium over data centers in Tier II and III cities, primarily due to higher power cost.
+You’re most likely to find highly rated, carrier neutral data centers in Tier I cities (Beijing, Shanghai, Guangzhou, and Shenzhen).
+However, they generally command a 30-50% price premium over data centers in Tier II and III cities, primarily due to higher power costs.

 If price is an issue, depending on where end users are located, it may make sense to look at hosting in Tier II cities.
 For example, rather than hosting in Beijing, you may consider Shijiazhuang; Wuxi may be a replacement for Shanghai; Foshan may be a replacement for Guangzhou or Shenzhen.